Mdmetelus/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+We Use sessions to allow a users interation to persist on the server.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt/ or more specifically Bcryptjs is one of many packages that allow us to hash information for security. it also inclued the ability tho custimize how we salt the hashed info/data/passwords.

 1. What does bcrypt do to slow down attackers?

+By increasing the number of times or rounds a peices o data is hashed allows us to slow down the eventuality of a data breach.

 1. What are the three parts of the JSON Web Token?

+Ihe tree parts of a Hson web token are the payload, signature and at the top, the header.

 ## Project Set Up